 We might provide links to other sites for your convenience.
 Of course, we likely have nothing to do with those sites, so we can't be responsible for their content or privacy practices.

-We may update this policy from time to time, and the top of the policy will show when it was updated.
+We may update this policy from time to time, and the policy will show when it was updated.

 “We” are D2MP Media, LLC, the creators of Slimbox.